 When I say “most dangerous”, I don’t mean he was the worst.
 (That honor belongs to Woodrow Wilson.)
 He was certainly one of the worst, but he did get a couple of things right.
 But even when Jackson was right, it was for the wrong reasons — vengeful reasons for which the Constitution became a tool for settling personal scores.

-Here are Jackson’s legacies: (1) popular politics, (2) Indian eviction, (3) the National Bank veto, (4) the Nullification Crisis, (5) the Bank War and Panic, (6) Indian wars and tears.
+Here are Jackson’s legacies: (1) popular politics, (2) Indian eviction, (3) the National Bank veto, (4) the Nullification Crisis, (5) the Bank War and Panic, (6) Indian wars and tears, (7) active pro-slavery.
 I’ll go through each.

 1. Popular politics